vindar/Santa-Kaggle-2022/README.md

 Code used for [Kaggle's 2022 Santa challenge](https://www.kaggle.com/competitions/santa-2022)

-Here is the programm used to lift a LKH tour (computed with the ``sqrt(L1) + color'' norm) onto the arm configuration space.
+Here is the programm used to lift a LKH tour (computed with the `sqrt(L1) + color` norm) onto the arm configuration space.

 Details of how the program work can be found here: [https://www.kaggle.com/competitions/santa-2022/discussion/379086](https://www.kaggle.com/competitions/santa-2022/discussion/379086)